Arianna Farms Ono Kona - Kona Festival Winner

 Cup Characteristics: Very clean and sweet.
 Fine acidity.
 Mild, refined cup that is soft and subtle.
 Honey, hints of melon and berries.
 Medium heavy, round body with milk chocolate mouthfeel.
 Pleasantly lingering aftertaste.
 Harmonious balance.

-Arianna is the only three time winner of the coveted Crown Cupping Competition at the Kona Coffee Festival.
+We are very happy to have this fan favorite back for another season.
+Arianna is the only four time winner of the coveted Crown Cupping Competition at the Kona Coffee Festival.
 A very small amount of the coffee is produced and Willoughby's is one of the few companies that has it.

 Like many farms in Kona, elevation is does not exceed 2000 feet, however, the moist shoreline micro climate with sunny mornings and misty afternoons, along with warm tropical showers and volcanic soil contribute greatly to the unique cup.
 Arianna processes all its coffee through traditional wetmill processing.
 Coffee is grown pesticide and herbicide free.